xmaza07/cinepapa/src/DOCS/VIDEOPLAYER.md

 Video streaming platforms such as Cloudflare Stream and Mux will take an input video file (e.g., awesome-video.mp4) and create multiple renditions out of the box for you, with multiple resolutions (width/height) and bit rates:

 HLS manifest with multiple child resolution manifests.
-By default, the best quality is automatically selected by the streaming engine such as hls.js or dash.js.
+By default, the best quality is automatically selected by the streaming engine.
 You’ll usually see this as an “Auto” option in the player quality menu.
 It can also be manually set if the engine is not making optimal decisions, as they’re generally more conservative to avoid excessive bandwidth usage.

 Once you have your HLS or DASH playlist by either creating it yourself using FFMPEG or using a streaming provider, you can pass it to the player like so: